On Shafarevich-Tate groups and analytic ranks in families of modular forms, I. Hida families: Galois representations and Hida families

 of $\eta$ with the canonical map $\Gamma\rightarrow\mathcal R^\times$ has the form

 for some integer $k\geq2$ and some finite order character $\psi$ of $\Gamma$.
 The kernels of arithmetic morphisms are called \emph{arithmetic primes} of $\mathcal R$.
-The integer $k$ appearing in \eqref{arithmetic-eq} is the \emph{weight} of the arithmetic morphism (or of the associated arithmetic prime).
-If $\wp$ is an arithmetic prime of $\mathcal R$ of weight $k$ then we set
+The integer $k$ in \eqref{arithmetic-eq} is the \emph{weight} of the arithmetic morphism (or of the associated arithmetic prime), while $\psi$ is its \emph{wild character}.
+If $\wp$ is an arithmetic prime of $\mathcal R$ of weight $k$, then we set